EddyVerbruggen/nativescript-aws/README.md

 I've tried to iron out all compatibility issues between AWS and NativeScript, but you may use some service that throws an error at runtime because it's `require`-ing some unsupported node module.
 Please [open an issue](https://github.com/EddyVerbruggen/nativescript-aws/issues/new) in that case and I'll take a look!

+## Future work
+Working on a way to make NativeScript with virtually any Node module, inspired by this plugin.. will update this doc when more news is available.